elliottbache/tls_connection_coding_challenge/README.md

 ```

 This is a coding challenge that requires the client to connect to a server,
-complete a POW challenge in under 2 hours, and reply to multiple queries.
+complete a POW challenge using SHA1 in under 2 hours, and reply to multiple queries.
 This is designed to be run in an interactive session, printing output to the
 stdout.
+The choice of this hasher was made by the entity who created the challenge
+and must not be changed in this project.

 **Table of Contents**